 - New horizon level indicator while taking landscape photos to ensure that they are properly aligned horizontally.

-4. Google Pixel 4 Recorder App
+4. Google Recorder App

+Once saved, the recording could be shared as individual audio-only, or text-only, or as an audio and text file.
 It’s also worth noting that the app supports system-wide Dark Theme in Android 10.
 You can also manually switch the color theme by going to the app’s settings menu.